bonitasoft/bonita-doc/md/api-extensions.md

 This page describes how to deploy a REST API extension manually, which is possible with all editions.

-A REST API extension allows to extend REST Resources using Bonita, to send information on a form.
+A REST API extension allows to extend REST Resources using Bonita, to get or send information in a page or a form.

 To learn more on how to create REST API Extensions, refer to the [tooling for creating and testing REST API Extensions](rest-api-extensions.md) page (Enterprise, Performance, Efficiency, and Teamwork editions).